 The winding road and enticing wine farms, boutique shops, nature trails, and towns hidden along Route 62—one of South Africa’s most popular self-drive routes—is enough to have travellers clambering into the nearest hired car they can get their hands on.
 What many don’t realise is that the perfect safari add-on to their holiday can be made with an adventure-driven walking safari with Sanbona Explorer Camp.

 Found a short deviation from Route 62’s dedicated path, Sanbona Wildlife Reserve is only a 3hr-drive from Cape Town.
 Set on the lush Breede River, the 54,000ha reserve has a landscape comprised of Karoo, thicket, and fynbos.
 Once driven out due to human intervention, the reserve now protects lion, rhino, cheetah, leopard, caracal, hyena, and antelope, to name but a few.

 Guests in search of a more authentic safari experience and those with a flair for adventure will feel right at home with the walking experience at Sanbona Explorers Camp.
-Typically taken over two nights, guests will spend their days exploring the reserve on foot, and their nights sleeping in an unfenced camp with their qualified and armed guide.
+Typically taken over two nights, guests will spend their days exploring the reserve on foot, and their nights sleeping in one of three Luxury Tents, each with eco-friendly amenities.

 - Terrific add-on to an itinerary exploring R62 and only 3hr from Cape Town

 - A thrilling and authentic option to the conventional safari

 - Nothing but their tent separates guests from the wildlife in the reserve

 - Simple yet comfortable tents furnished with rudimentary beds, wash basins, cupboards, and hammocks